istio/istio.io/content/en/docs/reference/glossary/identity.md

 ---

 Identity is a fundamental security infrastructure concept.
-The Istio identity model is based on a first-class service identity.
+The Istio identity model is based on a first-class workload identity.
 At the beginning of service-to-service communication, the two parties exchange credentials with their identity information for mutual authentication purposes.